Connecting to a Proxy

-Most users test their applications with WonderProxy directly from their browsers.
-You can download our browser extensions for Chrome & Firefox, or you can configure browser's proxy settings and provide your WonderProxy login credentials.
+To connect to our proxy servers, you can download our browser extensions for Chrome & Firefox, or you can configure your browser's proxy settings and provide your WonderProxy login credentials.

 Getting Set Up